galanonym/learn-graphql/readme.md

 }
 ```

-This can be useful if you want to query for two users in the same query like this:
+This can be nessesary if you want to query for two specific users in the same query like this:
 ```
 query GetUser4 {
   {